-City managers should keep these two goals in mind when treating for spongy moth (Lymantria dispar) [formerly known as “gypsy moth”]: (1) reduce the population of caterpillars enough to prevent defoliation and stress of trees and (2) relieve the nuisance.
+City managers should keep these two goals in mind when treating for spongy moth (Lymantria dispar): (1) reduce the population of caterpillars enough to prevent defoliation and stress of trees and (2) relieve the nuisance.
 Remember, you don’t have to kill every spongy moth caterpillar in town!

 - Identify nearby areas with trees preferred by spongy moth.
 These areas will be where you will first see defoliation and where it will be most severe.
 Trees favored by spongy moth include oaks, crabapple, linden, willow, birch, and aspen.

 - Select spots to survey within the areas you defined above.
 Homeowner complaints can also be used as starting points for your survey.